armory/docs/content/en/cd-as-a-service/reference/ref-deployment-file.md

 The deployment config file is what you use to define how and where Armory CD-as-a-Service deploys your app.

-You can see what a blank deployment file looks like in the [Blank templates](#blank-template) section.
-To see a filled out example, see [Complete examples](#complete-examples).

 ## Templates

 You can generate a template file by running the following command with the CLI: